matthewjberger/eager/README.md

 > Password: `vagrant`

-The virtual machine will be downloaded and then opened in virtual box.
+The virtual machine will be downloaded and then opened in VirtualBox.
 You can login with the password `vagrant`.
 The files in this repo are in the folder `~/Code/eager` which is also shared with the host.

 ####Note: If there is an issue with the mouse while running a 3D program that captures the mouse, hit `ctrl+home` and then go to `input->mouse integration` and disable it.
 This can be re-enabled when you're finished running the program.